-Michelle C. Watson is a nonresident senior fellow in the Scowcroft Strategy Initiative of the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Michelle C. Watson was a nonresident senior fellow in the Scowcroft Strategy Initiative of the Atlantic Council’s Scowcroft Center for Strategy and Security.
 She brings more than twenty years of experience focusing on information security, national security, cyber intelligence, and cyber-risk management.
 She applies her entrepreneurial expertise to her present role as the founder and managing partner of Cyber Intelligent Partners LLC, a Washington-based consulting firm focusing on cyber-risk management, cyber-threat intelligence, geopolitical risks impacting businesses, economic and national-security risks, and insider-threat risks.

 Previously Watson served as the co-founder and director of the Cyber Intelligence Initiative at the Institute of World Politics, where she was also vice-president of corporate relations, and focused on the critical relationship between the US government and private sector and on issues like national and economic security.
 She also cocreated and cotaught the Corporate Statecraft and Cyber Statecraft graduate courses at the institute.